adelevie/parse-ruby-client/README.md

 - [Resources](#resources)
 	- [](#)

+## Warning

+There is an undocumented feature I've been working on, where if you provide IronMQ API keys, you will get a rate-limited rest client.
+This feature is broken and you should not provide such keys and/or use such a feature until this warning is removed.
+The feature only existed in 0.1.13 and has been removed in 0.1.14.
+If you don't provide the keys when calling Parse.init, you will be fine.
+I'm posting this out of extra caution.

 # Ruby Client for parse.com REST API

 This file implements a simple Ruby client library for using Parse's REST API.